Ice Clumping in the Bin

 A slow-dripping inlet valve introduces a trickle of water into the reservoir even when the machine is idle, eventually overflowing into the bin area and soaking stored ice.
 With the unit unplugged, trace the water supply line to the inlet valve on the rear panel and look for mineral deposits or moisture around the valve body.
 If the valve shows buildup or you confirm dripping during operation, replace the inlet valve assembly.

 Mix one tablespoon of white vinegar per cup of warm water and wipe down the entire bin interior, paying close attention to the drain port at the bin floor.
-Use a small bottle brush to clear any mineral scale from the drain port opening — a blocked port is a common cause of pooling water that goes unnoticed.
-Run the GE Opal’s built-in cleaning cycle after reassembly to flush internal passages.
+Use a small bottle brush to clear any mineral scale from the drain port opening—a blocked port is a common cause of pooling water that often goes unnoticed.
+After reassembly, run the GE Opal’s built-in cleaning cycle to flush internal passages.

 The XPIO13BCPCT requires at least three inches of clearance on all sides and should not be placed near a heat source such as a stove, direct sunlight, or a heating vent.
 Ambient temperatures above 90°F significantly accelerate bin melt and refreezing.
 Relocating the unit to a cooler, shaded counter position can resolve clumping entirely without any part replacement.

 Plug the unit in, run a full ice-making cycle, and allow ice to accumulate for two hours without removing any.
-Return and attempt to scoop — nuggets should separate easily and no water should pool at the bin floor.
-If clumping persists after replacing the gasket and addressing drainage, proceed to the professional guidance section below.
+Return and attempt to scoop—nuggets should separate easily and no water should pool at the bin floor.
+If clumping persists after replacing the gasket and addressing drainage, head to the professional guidance section below.

 How Much Does This Repair Cost?